Posted On: 2021-08-26

 The following compilation of "Magic Campfire Starts" has been collected over a period of years and from a variety of resources.
 Although new methods have been added to this production, the core of ideas was submitted to The Leader magazine in April 1992 and a modified version appeared in print in the October 1992 issue of that magazine.

-The Leader magazine omitted any of the chemical based methods submitted, however the reasons were valid and totally understandable.
-I have included a full range of magic fire starts in this booklet as I trust that recipients, who intend to practise and refine the art of magic fire starts, will exercise due care and diligence in the attempts to try some or any of the following ideas.
+The Leader magazine omitted any of the chemical-based methods submitted, however, the reasons were valid and totally understandable.
+I have included a full range of magic fire starts in this booklet as I trust that recipients, who intend to practice and refine the art of magic fire starts, will exercise due care and diligence in the attempts to try some or any of the following ideas.

 I caution everyone who may wish to try these ideas to be careful.
-I accept no responsibility for the results of your efforts, wether they be good or bad.
+I accept no responsibility for the results of your efforts, whether they are good or bad.

 Yours in Scouting,